Arisena/dotfiles/README.md

-# random-stuff
+# mah-stuff

-Collection of random things

-Programs I have written, or linux configuration files
+Linux config files and the like